denichodev/denicho-site/content/blog/2025-07-04-setting-up-a-new-personal-website-with-eleventy-and-pagescms.md

 ## Final thoughts

 Well that's basically it.
 I didn't go into detail for some of the points, as I'm just writing down my thoughts process on some of the decisions that I made when I created this very website that you're seeing.
+Oh anyway, do you know you can [access the repository](https://github.com/denichodev/denicho-site) of this website publicly?

 Eleventy has been nice to me so far.
 They could've updated their [blog example repo](https://github.com/11ty/eleventy-base-blog) to be honest, because I find that the example of GitHub Pages deployment is a little outdated.
 I get confused a little as well with [Front Matter Data](https://www.11ty.dev/docs/data-frontmatter/) but maybe I'm just lacking experience.
 The rest of the stacks seems to be fine, and I will definitely write more once there's something interesting or anything in need of a change.